HossainAraf/medic-bd/README.md

 ✔ Knowing why JWT ≠ session auth
 ✔ Willingness to refactor instead of hacking

+## **Dificulties faced and & how I overcome:**
+  # Tailwind configuration:

+Tailwind build step, Output CSS (app/assets/builds) were missing.
+Solution:
+Add "cssbundling-rails" gem
+run:
+``bundle install``
+``rails css:install:tailwind``

+I was running the command `rails server`(❌) which does not compile tailwind watcher.
+The correct command to run dev server with tailwind is : `bin/dev` (✅).

+beacuse, Tailwind in Rails is not a runtime library
+It is a build-time compiler.

 # Future features:
+- Refactor filtered_doctors(specializations>districts>doctors atrributes with assocoations) logic of doctors_controler to a shared file to Reuse both in Api/BaseController & Web/BaseController.

 - Stimulus controller for the slides so they auto‑rotate like a React carousel.

 ## 🔭Acknowledgments <a name="acknowledgements"></a>

 - My Family.